 The air is crisper and the leaves are changing.
 Fall is here!
-Time to pull out your favorite sweaters and jackets and time to put the shorts and sandals away.
+Time to pull out your favorite fall styles like, sweaters and jackets and time to put the shorts and sandals away.
 The trends this year might surprise you.

 The biggest trend is not paying attention to the season at all.
 Nearly every designer at Fashion Week presented fall collections that felt spring-like in nature — slinky slip dresses, billowy off-the-shoulder tops, florals, and strapless tops.
 Also, nearly every collection featured the muted orange color — and looks flattering on many skin tones.
 Clear color winners for men are rust, burnt orange and copper.
 Don’t worry, we didn’t lose the traditional colors like blacks, grays and dark greens.